Vietnamese fermented food – a specialty of Chau Doc

 They are also main ingredients to cook a lot of delicious dishes.
 Mekong Delta people usually braise Fermented fishes with pork, vegetable.
 Fermented fish is the key ingredient of Bun mam (Vietnamese noodle soups with fermented fish paste) – a specialty of Mekong Delta.
 Steamed egg with fermented fish paste is also an authentic dish from “Mam”.

 Tender and chewy Mam ca loc (Fermented snakehead) – the most expensive “Mam”

 Smelling and flavorful Mam ca linh (Fermented siamese mud carp) has a lot of bone

 Mam ca com (Fermented anchovy) is the ingredient to make Mam nem – a special sauce in Vietnamese cuisine

 Crunchy Mam thai (Fermented sliced snakehead and shredded green papaya)

 Mam ba khia (Fermented Sesarma mederi)

 Coming to Chau Doc, it’s a big chance to visit local markets which are full of “Mam” and enjoy delicious dishes from “Mam”.
 Vietnamese fermented food may be strange to foreign tourists.
-These foods can drive foreigners away for their smell.
+These foods can drive foreigners away from their smell.
 However, foreigners who like to eat raw “Mam” and dishes from them at the first time can become addicted to “Mam”.
-Some enjoy Bun mam so much if they don’t know this rice noodle soup consisting bad smelling fermented fishes.
+Some enjoy Bun mam so much if they don’t know this rice noodle soup consisting of bad smelling fermented fishes.